guillermooo/sublime-undocs/source/reference/plugins.rst

 Responding to Events
 ********************

 Any subclass of ``EventListener`` will be able to respond to events.
+You cannot make a class derive from both ``EventListener`` and any other type of commands.

 .. sidebar:: A Word of Warning about ``EventListener``